solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 32.

-The reign of Nebuchadnezzar extended from B.C.
-604 to 561.
+The reign of Nebuchadnezzar extended from BCE 604 to 561.
-In B.C.
-598 he laid siege to Jerusalem (2 Kings xxiv.) and made Jehoiachin prisoner, and in 588 again captured the city, and carried Zedekiah, who had rebelled against him, captive to Babylon (2 Kings xxv.).
+In BCE 598 he laid siege to Jerusalem (2 Kings xxiv.) and made Jehoiachin prisoner, and in 588 again captured the city, and carried Zedekiah, who had rebelled against him, captive to Babylon (2 Kings xxv.).
 Josephus gives an account of his